The Devil and God Are Raging Inside Me: Original release and touring

 In March and April 2007, the band went on a tour of the U.S. "Jesus Christ" was released to radio on March 27.
 The song peaked at No. 30 on Billboard's Alternative Songs chart, beating the No. 37 peak of "The Quiet Things That No One Ever Knows" to become the band's biggest hit on alternative radio.
 In July and August, Lacey went on a solo tour with Kevin Devine and Grace Read.
 In August, the band played several European festivals including Reading and Leeds in the United Kingdom, Lowlands in the Netherlands, FM4 Frequency Festival in Austria.
 From mid October to mid December, the band went on a tour of the U.S. with Thrice and MewithoutYou.
 A music video for "Jesus Christ" directed by Moh Azima was produced; however, it was never used by the band.
 Originally made available in 2009 before being taken down, Azima made the video available to stream on his own website in January 2012.

 "Archers" was featured in the 2008 racing video game Burnout Paradise, and "Sowing Season" was included in the 2009 rhythm music game Guitar Hero 5.
-A live fancam performances of "Sowing Season" from the band's show at The Academy in Newcastle in February 2012 was made available by O2, with another performance from Brasil in July 2014.
+A live fancam performances of "Sowing Season" from the band's show at The Academy in Newcastle upon Tyne in February 2012 was made available by O2, with another performance from Brazil in July 2014.

+In 2023, Interscope's Luke Wood recalled the band's desire for lack of promotion for the album, "There wasn't a music video, there wasn’t even a photo shoot.
+There wasn't a bio.
+They wanted none of it.
+They were retreating from the commercialization of the genre they came from.
+They were like, 'Okay, everybody else is this, we're gonna be that.'"
+The only promotional appearances from the band were performance of "Jesus Christ" on Conan O'Brien and David Letterman.